Memorable Manitobans: Tobias Crawford Norris (1861-1936)

 Born at Brampton, Ontario on 5 September 1861, son of Arthur Crawford and Phoebe Crawford, he migrated to Manitoba with his family and farmed near Griswold and jointly owned a livery stable.
 He moved from farming into auctioneering, where he established a considerable reputation.

-He was elected to the Manitoba Legislature in 1896 and re-elected in 1900.
-He was defeated in 1903 by 16 votes by H. E. Hicks but was re-elected in 1910, 1914, 1915, 1920, 1922, and 1927.
+He was elected to the Manitoba Legislature in 1896 and re-elected in 1899.
+He was defeated in 1903 by 16 votes by Harvey E. Hicks but was re-elected in 1907, 1910, 1914, 1915, 1920, 1922, and 1927.
 He was Leader of the Opposition for several years.
 Norris became Premier of Manitoba in May 1915 when Rodmond Roblin resigned over a construction scandal involving the Legislative Building.
 During his term of office (1915-1922), the government had to deal with wartime conditions and the return of peace, including the post-war challenges of the Winnipeg General Strike of 1919.
 The Norris ministry has been labelled “the centre of reform activity in Canada” for its progressive legislation.
 It introduced temperance legislation, female suffrage, compulsory education, workmen’s compensation, and minimum-wage legislation, in addition to a public nursing system, rural farm credit, regulation of industrial conditions, and a mother’s allowance for widowed dependent mothers.
 The province also increased road construction and public works, while balancing its books.